h2non/rocky/README.md

 ## When `rocky` could be useful?

-- As HTTP proxy for progressive migrations (e.g: APIs)
+- As HTTP proxy for service migrations (e.g: APIs)
 - Replaying traffic to one or multiple backends
 - As reverse proxy to forward traffic to a specified server.
 - As HTTP traffic interceptor transforming the request/response on the fly